gbaptista/luminous/doc/en-US/guides/how-it-works/what-is-detected.md

 ### Web APIs

-Some JavaScript's are reported with a different nomenclature to get closer to the actual written code or to facilitate understanding:
+Some JavaScripts are reported with a different nomenclature to get closer to the actual written code or to facilitate understanding:

 | JavaScript                     | reported as            | example code                                         |
 | ------------------------------ | ---------------------- | ---------------------------------------------------- |